100 things to do in Outback Queensland

 34. If you like big bones, then get yourself to Eromanga where Australia’s largest dinosaur – a Titanasaur – can be found in all its skeletal glory.

-35. Go surfing in the outback, and by that I mean sand surfing the dunes in Cunnamulla.
+35. Go surfing in the outback, and by that we mean sand surfing the dunes in Cunnamulla.

 37. Fancy yourself a bit of an Adam Scott?
 Then tee off at the Bedourie Outback Golf Course.
 Not surprisingly, the course has plenty of sand traps to bunker you down.